-With Halloween kicking off the start of a very sugar-filled holiday season, it can be difficult to stay healthy this time of year.
-How do you avoid all of the harmful refined sugars and ingredients you can’t pronounce without missing out on all of the fun?
+It can be challenging to stay healthy this time of year.
+How do you avoid the harmful refined sugars and chemistry experiment ingredients without missing out on all of the fun?
 Finding healthier treats can be tricky.
-The good news is, there are healthier (and allergen friendly) goodies for you and the little witches and goblins to indulge on.
-Now you can enjoy Halloween without getting sick or packing on the pounds!
+The good news is, there are healthier goodies for you and the little witches and goblins to indulge on.
+Now you can enjoy Halloween without getting sick or packing on the pounds.

 1. Keep it Simple